GabrielMajeri/python-linear-algebra-toolbox/README.md

 ### Linting the code

-The recommended tool to efficiently format, lint and type-check the code is [Ruff](https://github.com/astral-sh/ruff?tab=readme-ov-file).
+The recommended tool to efficiently format and lint the code is [Ruff](https://github.com/astral-sh/ruff?tab=readme-ov-file).

 Once installed, you can do